UBC-LA-Hackathon/student-dashboard/5-Create-Advanced-Data-Viz.md

 TODO: Any more data?

 #### Intermediate
-* Create a degree planning tool that shows students what courses they are eligible to register for, given a list of courses in Canvas students have completed and the [degree requirments data (CSV)](TODO: LINK)
+* Create a degree planning tool that shows students what courses they are eligible to register for, given a list of courses in Canvas students have completed and the [degree requirements data (CSV)](TODO: LINK)
-*
+* Create a tool that allows you to compare courses that share the same information from a selected field using [course calendar data (CSV)](TODO: Link)
+* Determine the courses with no prerequisites or only 1 prerequisite using the [degree requirements data (CSV)](TODO: LINK).
+* Choose any course from the course calendar and display information about that course using the [course calendar data (CSV)](TODO: Link) and [degree requirements data (CSV)](TODO: LINK).
+* Display a bar chart or bubble chart instead of a heatmap using the [course calendar data (CSV)](TODO: LINK).

 #### Advanced
-*
+* Create a visualization that shows which buildings have the highest average grade using the [course calendar data (CSV)](TODO: LINK) and the [grade distribution data (CSV)](TODO: LINK).
+* Create a visualization that shows building occupation by time using the [course calendar data (CSV)](TODO: LINK).
+* Determine the longest dependent course sequence, or the fastest route to a degree using the [degree requirements data (CSV)](TODO: LINK).
+* Create a tool that allows you to optimize your course schedule to complete a degree using the [degree requirements data (CSV)](TODO: LINK).
+* Determine the walking distance between courses in your schedule using the [course calendar data (CSV)](TODO: LINK).

 ## Next step
 Now you're ready to go to [Step 6: Share Your Work.](6-Share-Your-Work.md)